universal-model/universal-model-angular/docs/API.md

     useState<V extends new (...args: any[]) => any>(
       componentInstance: InstanceType<V>,
-      subStateMap: { [key: string]: SubState }
+      subStateOrStateGetterMap: { [key: string]: SubState | StateGetter }
     ): void

-makes given Angular component instance to use sub-state(s) given in subStateMap and makes changes to given sub-state(s) to update the view.<br/>
+makes given Angular component instance to use sub-state(s) or state getters given in subStateOrStateGetterMap and makes changes to given sub-state(s) and state getter(s) to update the view.<br/>
 **Note!** If you call only getState() and forget to call useState(), your view won't be reactive and does not update.

 ### Store::useSelectors